ksmithdev/Flight/README.md

     .AddMigrationScripts(new FileSystemScriptProvider(new[] { @"SqlServer\Migrations" }) {
         Sorted = true })
 #endif
-    // idempotent scripts will be run every time they change .AddMigrationScripts(new FileSystemScriptProvider(new[] { @"SqlServer\Views" }) {
+    // idempotent scripts will be run every time the file changes .AddMigrationScripts(new FileSystemScriptProvider(new[] { @"SqlServer\Views" }) {
         Idempotent = true })
     .Build(loggerFactory);